City of London Self Guided Walk

 Queen Elizabeth I gave Drake a charter granting him permission to attack and loot ships belonging to England’s enemies – in effect the Spanish.

-There is a self guided tour of the ship available.
+There is a self-guided tour of the ship available.

-On your right is the London Dungeon, consisting of a series of set scenes reproducing chilling aspects of medieval London aimed at kids.
+On your right is The London Dungeon, consisting of a series of set scenes reproducing chilling aspects of medieval London aimed at kids.

-The London Dungeon is a more gruesome version of Madame Tussaud's.
+The London Dungeon is a more gruesome version of Madame Tussauds.
 The attraction consists of a series of set scenes reproducing chilling aspects of medieval London.
 Expect lots of darkness, dripping water, skeletons, caged rats, tolling bells etc. to add to the atmosphere.

 Naturally there are scenes of torture in all its variations.